 3. OFM Essentials Leather Gaming Chair

 In terms of materials, OFM has opted for a mix of faux leather and meshing to find the right balance between breathability, style, and comfort.
 You can swivel to a full 360 degrees, and the conveniently placed lever right underneath the chair makes it easy to adjust the height on the fly.
-And if you find the arms themselves to be a distraction, you can easily just flip them out of the way.
+If you find the arms themselves to be a distraction, you can also easily just flip them out of the way.

 4. GTRACING Gaming Chair